The Mexican American War

-The Mexican–American War, also known in the United States as the Mexican War and in Mexico as the Intervención Estadounidense en México (American intervention in Mexico), was an armed conflict between the United States and Mexico from 1846 to 1848.
+The Mexican–American War, also known as the Intervención Estadounidense en México (American intervention in Mexico), was an armed conflict between the United States and Mexico from 1846 to 1848.
 It followed in the wake of the 1845 U.S. annexation of Texas, which was not formally recognized by the Mexican government, who disputed the Treaties of Velasco signed by Mexican caudillo President/General Antonio López de Santa Anna after the Texas Revolution a decade earlier.
-In 1845, newly elected U.S. President James K. Polk, who saw the annexation of Texas as the first step towards a further expansion of the United States, sent troops to the disputed area and a diplomatic mission to Mexico.
+In 1845, newly elected U.S. President James K. Polk, who saw the annexation of Texas as the first step towards further expansion of the United States, sent troops to the disputed area and a diplomatic mission to Mexico.
 After Mexican forces attacked U.S. forces, the United States Congress declared war.

 The 1848 Treaty of Guadalupe Hidalgo, forced onto the remnant Mexican government, ended the war and enforced the Mexican Cession of the northern territories of Alta California and Santa Fe de Nuevo México to the United States.
 The U.S. agreed to pay $15 million in compensation for the physical damage of the war and assumed $3.25 million of debt already owed earlier by the Mexican government to U.S. citizens.
 Mexico acknowledged the loss of what became the State of Texas and accepted the Rio Grande as its northern border with the United States.